Visual-Computing/TF2TRT/README.md

 Tensorflow has a lot of custom made operations and not all of them are supported in TensorRT.
 Right now the converter is **missing a lot of operations and attributes**.
 Adding them is quite easy if they are supported by TensorRT.

+The layout of the input data into the Tensorflow network should be **channel-first (NCHW)** making the conversion easier.

 # Requirements
 * [pycuda 2019.1.2](https://documen.tician.de/pycuda/)
 * [numpy 1.16](https://numpy.org/)